PatRedway/bluetooth-classic-serialport-client/README.md

 * Connect/Disconnect to Bluetooth device using RFCOMM
 * Read/Write data

 Currently using Nan as Native Addon (https://github.com/nodejs/nan).

-In the future, I will migrate to NAPI.
+Binaries are available for :
+* Windows (32 and 64 bits)
+* Linux (64 bits)

 ## Basic examples